rithik/FlaskExample/README.md

 ## Step 1

 Fork this repository on GitHub.
-Next, clone your forked repository to your local file system.

 ## Step 2

-Create a `secret.py` file from the `secret.py.example` file.
+Clone your forked repository to your local file system.

 ## Step 3

+Update runtime.txt to the version of python you are using.
+You can find out the version by using `python -V` or `python3 -V` (for Python3).
+Your runtime.txt file should look like `python-<VERSION NUMBER>`.

+## Step 4

+Rename the `secret.py.example` file to the `secret.py`.
+Use `cp secret.py.example secret.py` or `mv secret.py.example secret.py`.

+## Step 5

+Add all required python packages and libraries to the `requirements.txt` file.
+Use `pip freeze > requirements.txt`.

+## Step 6

 Add necessary code to your project.
-All CSS, JS and image files should be added to `Static` Folder.
-All HTML files should be added to the `Templates` folder.
+All CSS files should be added to the `static/css` folder.
+All JavaScript file should be added to the `static/js` folder.
+All images should be added to the `static/img` folder.
+All HTML files should be added to the `templates` folder.
 All views should be added to the `app.py` file.
 All models should be added to the `models.py` file.

+## Step 7

+Run the Flask Server by typing `python app.py` or `python3 app.py`.

 ## Things to remember

-#### You should not share your `secret.py` file with anyone.
+You should not share your `secret.py` file with anyone.
-#### Do not change the `manage.py` file.
+Do not change the `manage.py` file.
-#### You should not commit your database file to GitHub.
+You should not commit your database file to GitHub.
-#### The `Procfile` is necessary if you are deploying to Heroku.
+The `Procfile` is necessary if you are deploying to Heroku.
-#### Change the `runtime.txt` file to the appropriate version of Python.
-#### You should not need to change the `database.py` file.
+Do not change the `database.py` file.
-#### If you need additional libraries not included in the `requirements.txt` file, you may use the command `pip install <LIBRARY NAME>`.
-Once this is done, use the command `pip freeze > requirement.txt` to overwrite the existing `requirements.txt` file.